ppy/osu-wiki/wiki/Skinning/Interface/en.md

 - If not skinned, the current game mode's small icon will be used instead.
 - Togglable in the [options](/wiki/options).
-  - This option may forcibly turned on during winter.
+  - This option may forcibly be turned on during winter.

 ## Cursor